mawngo/go-batch/README.md

 Multiple `LoadBatchFn` can be run concurrently, but they will never share the same keys sets.

 See [loader cache example](examples/loadercache/main.go).

+### Cancellation

+This library provides both non-context `XXX` and context `XXXContext` variants.
+However, it is recommended to use context variants, as non-context variants can block indefinitely (except for `Close`).
+Non-context variants will be removed in the next major version of this library.

+Cancelling the context may* only affect the request that is waiting to be loaded.

+The last context provided to `Load` or `LoadAll` before the batch load is started will be used as the batch context.

 ---
 There is a [java version of this library](https://github.com/mawngo/batch4j).